Leveraging Fintech Innovation for the Future of Financial Services

 Fintech (Financial Technology) continues to transform the financial sector and many other industries, given the unprecedented pace of technological advancements.
 It’s already having massive implications for businesses across the United States and around the globe.

 Whether you understand digital currency or not, executives need to understand Fintech, blockchain technology, and the strategic ramifications these disruptive forces are having in shaping the business world.
-To get key insights into what Fintech skills will be needed for the future of financial services, we spoke to Robert A. Farrokhnia, faculty director of our new Future of Finance: Leveraging Fintech Innovation program.
+To get key insights into what Fintech skills will be needed for the future of financial services, we spoke to Robert A. Farrokhnia, Adjunct Associate Professor of Business, Economics Division.

 Many people still don’t fully understand how financial technologies like digital currency work.
 How can you explain it to a non-tech person?